 What happens when words fail us?
 What takes their place?
 How does this affect communication, moreover communion?

-In many ways, language has always been a boundary against which we push—a “boundary of the unsayable,” American novelist Marilynne Robinson calls it.
+In many ways, language has always been a boundary against which we push—a “boundary of the unsayable,” American novelist Marilynne Robinson calls it.1

 Against it pushes Joan Didion when she tries to express grief at the death of her daughter.
 Against it pushes physicist Alan Lightman when he stretches himself in the universe seeking place and meaning; and Edward Lear as he hollowed out nonsense verse that made sense of the nonsensical.